Skip to Content

 Serving Suggestions

-• Refrigerate: Sourdough discard brownies taste best fresh from the oven, but you can store them in an airtight container for 2-3 days at room temperature.
-They will last for 3-4 days in the refrigerator.
+• Refrigerate: Sourdough discard brownies taste best fresh from the oven, but you can store them in an airtight container at room temperature for 2-3 days.
+They will last a little longer in the refrigerator, about 3-4 days.

 • Thaw: Defrost the brownies in the refrigerator overnight.